ODIM-Project/ODIM/docs/README.md

 Chassis represents the physical components of a system—sheet-metal confined spaces, logical zones such as racks, enclosures, chassis and all other containers, and subsystems \(like sensors\).

-To view, create, and manage racks or rack groups, ensure that the URP \(Unmanaged Rack Plugin\) is running and is added into the Resource Aggregator for ODIM framework.
-To know how to add a plugin, see [Adding a plugin as an aggregation source](#adding-a-plugin-as-an-aggregation-source).
+To view, create, and manage racks or rack groups, ensure that the URP is running and is added into the Resource Aggregator for ODIM framework.
+To know how to add a plugin, see *[Adding a plugin as an aggregation source](#adding-a-plugin-as-an-aggregation-source)*.

->**NOTE:**
-URP is installed automatically during the deployment of the resource aggregator.
+>**NOTE:** URP is automatically installed during the Resource Aggregator for ODIM deployment.

 ### Collection of chassis